sajR/V-SAD/README.md

-# V-SAD -Visual - Speech Activity Detection.
+# V-SAD - Visual-Speech Activity Detection.

 Detecting speech activity with neural networks via facial images.
 The purpose of the network is to identify if the image belongs to speecc or non-speech